Automotive

 Drivers in both countries have been guilty of these bad habits and most of them report having done at least one of them several times.
 This means that both sets of drivers would benefit from learning how to reduce these bad habits and learn how to become better drivers.

-Everyone Needs to be Responsible Drivers
+Everyone Needs to be a Responsible Driver

 Driving responsibly is very important, no matter what country you are from, therefore both Americans and Canadians should learn how to have better driving habits on the roads and become better drivers overall.
 Whether you’re an American driving in Omaha, Nebraska or a Canadian operating a motor vehicle in Kitchener, Ontario, it’s vital for all of us to put greater effort into creating safer highways.
 People are driving everywhere these days and seldom walk anywhere, but according to surveys posted, Americans are actually driving less than they did in the past.
 This could be due to the high cost of gasoline, which has reached nearly $5 a gallon in some states in the U.S.